alexchristy/SSA-Document-Analyzer/README.md

 # SmartSpaceA Document Analyzer

-This project contains the code and tests for the code that runs as three seperate AWS Lambda functions:
+This project contains the code and tests for the four backend AWS Lambda functions that process PDF flight schedules.

 ## Functions